 HUGE best feature?
 I’m always aware that in an emergency, we’ll have water we can drink, even if we have to filter melted snow or my neighbor’s pool.
 That’s amazing, and we’ll never get rid of our Berkey because of that.

 We are a little weary about how often it needs to be filled, and as we consider remodeling our kitchen, we’re looking at a whole-house filter plus an additional 3-stage filter on the kitchen sink, but for anyone who doesn’t want to call a plumber or who’s on a budget, the Berkey would still be my first recommendation.
 (We’ve convinced a couple family members and friends to buy them because of preparedness or filtering icky tasting water at cottages on local lakes!)

-You can check sales on various sized Berkey filters directly from the company right HERE, although yes, they’re also available on Amazon.
+You can check sales on various sized Berkey filters directly from the company right HERE, and KS10 will get you 10% off non-sale prices, although yes, they’re also available on Amazon.
 Always good to compare!

 The Amazing Color Disappearance Trick (How to Test Black Berkey Filters)

 This is the part I’ve been super excited to share with you in pictures.
 I just can’t even believe it.
 This filter rocks.
 Watch how you’re supposed to test to make sure the filters are working properly: